dataism-lab/.github/profile/README.md

 # 🔭 Dataism Lab 🔬
-Dataism Lab is Data Science R&D laboratory for good based on Dataism Tractatus
+Data Science laboratory for good based on Dataism Tractatus

 ### 💾 Data is all we need for Intelligence we trust ℹ️
 Dataism Tractatus is our philosophical framework, extending beyond traditional humanism to encompass broader interpretations of intelligence & it application within physical reality